ochorocho/joro-typo3reversedeployment/README.md

 Security
 --------

-Created temporary filed should be protected from public access
+Created temporary files should be protected from public access

 **Apache**